europeana/metis-vocabularies/README.md

 - http://www.yso.fi/onto/yso/p105069
 ```

-Additionally, the file name (including the relative path) is guaranteed to be unique and will
+Additionally, the file name (including the relative path) is guaranteed to be unique and may
 therefore be used as unique identifier for the vocabulary.
 This means that it is not recommended to
 change the name and location of these files without emptying the caches in the dereference service.